calamath/LibEventHandler/README.txt

 this powerful tool enables the developer to not only be more flexible with event managing, but also to be more clean, concise, and acyclical with code.

-ZOS's EVENT_MANAGER will still need to be used should you require registering any functions for update, simply because I found theirs to be sufficient and did not need any more versatility.
+Zenimax's EVENT_MANAGER will still need to be used should you require registering any functions for update, simply because I found theirs to be sufficient and did not need any more versatility.

 Again, thanks a bunch!
 Have fun programming! :)